 - a.
-The distribution of FY 2019 awards should favor the current mix, location (county) and modality of PSH vs. RRH project funding (approximately 75%-25%) and housing vs. supportive services funding (80%-20%).
+The distribution of FY 2017 awards should generally favor the current mix of PSH vs. RRH project funding (approximately 75%-25%) and housing vs. supportive services funding (80%-20%).
 The latter split is also an implicit expectation of HUD.
 This distribution will be reflected in the publication of baseline renewal amounts by Project and activity type. - b.
-Notwithstanding D.2.a., the need for some adjustments could become clear through the Community Ranking and Project Selection process in the form of documented system and project performance concerns.
+All other things being equal, particularly while CoC FL-507 is in the process of collecting more and better performance data, projects funded in FY 2017 should be prioritized for renewal. - c.
+Notwithstanding a. and b., the need for some adjustments could become clear through the Community Ranking and Project Selection process in the form of documented system and project performance concerns.